-The CT scanners we use in our trailers are the best available from GE and Toshiba.
-Depending on your needs you’ll either receive GE’s Lightspeed VCT64 with ASiR or Toshiba’s Aquilion 16 MultiSlice Computerized Tomography Scanner, or one of our Siemen's mobile ct units.
+The CT scanners we use in our trailers are the best available from GE, Toshiba, and Siemens.
+Depending on your needs you’ll receive GE’s Lightspeed VCT64 with ASiR, Toshiba’s Aquilion 16 MultiSlice Computerized Tomography Scanner, or one of our Siemen's mobile ct units.

 You can’t afford downtime.
 What’s even worse is downtime without an immediate contact.
 You’ll never be left alone with our 24/7 support.

-The cost of renting a mobile CT scanner varies industry wide.
+The cost of renting a mobile CT scanner varies industry-wide.
 A large factor of this is whether you go with an OEM service provider (us) or a third party service provider (the other guys).
-Among OEM service providers we the most affordable
+Among OEM service providers, we are the most affordable.

 This is one area of expertise where Catalina Imaging is highly experienced.
 You will be working with an experienced CT engineer that can answer in depth questions regarding electrical requirements, trucking, and siting issues.